-Benefits of Ultrasonic Repellents
+Benefits and Drawbacks of Ultrasonic Repellents

 Also, the sound the repellent emits is supposed to be inaudible to humans.
 However, some have reported that they hear a “humming” or “chirping” sound from the device.
 Animals may be bothered by it as well, making this repellent a problem in barns or around pets.

 Finally, this is not really a “green” repellent.
 While it doesn’t use poison or harmful chemicals, it requires electricity in some form to work and is typically made from plastic.
-Those searching for a green rat repellent may want to look elsewhere.
-Using these devices in vehicles or storage facilities is not always convenient.

 In theory, you can keep rats out of your home by completely blocking their entrance to the property, a process known as exclusion.
 Buildings can be rat-proofed if all holes larger than ½ inch are closed.
 The best method of filling gaps and holes is to place steel wool in the opening and then use silicone caulking to seal it up.
 Spray foam is not recommended as rodents can chew through it much more easily.